Abdulai Bell-Baggie: Non-League

-On 23 June 2020, Bell-Baggie signed for Eastleigh of the National League; manager Ben Strevens said that "He’s stood out on the occasions we’ve watched him.
+On 23 June 2020, Bell-Baggie signed for Eastleigh of the National League; manager Ben Strevens said that "He's stood out on the occasions we've watched him.
 He carries the ball really well and has a really strong attacking threat.
-I’m really pleased to get it over the line so soon."
+I'm really pleased to get it over the line so soon."
 He scored one goal in 20 league games across the 2020–21 campaign.
 At the end of the season, it was announced that Bell-Baggie's contract would not be being renewed and he would subsequently be released.

 In June 2021, Bell-Baggie joined National League South side Havant & Waterlooville.
 He scored two goals in 16 games in the first half of the 2021–22 season.
 On 22 January 2022, Bell-Baggie joined Southern League Premier Division South side Salisbury.
 Steve Claridge's "Whites" ended the 2021–22 season in 15th-place, with Bell-Baggie scoring one goal in 18 appearances.
 On 21 June 2022, he signed with Gosport Borough of the Southern League Premier Division South.
+He scored eight goals in forty appearances throughout the 2022–23 campaign, including a brace on his debut in a 3–2 home win over Merthyr Town.
+He scored three goals in nine games for Bashley in the first half of the 2023–24 season.